BRL-CAD/ova/Sourceforge-VM-files/README.txt

 as described in the "README-brlcad-development.txt" file.

-The successful trunk build is installed in the default location (/usr/brlcad/dev-7.24.1).
-The PATH and MANPATH reflect that location, and Chromium has links to the installed BRL-CAD documentation.
+The successful trunk build is installed in the default location (/usr/brlcad/dev-7.24.1), and the PATH and MANPATH reflect that location.

 gcc/g++ version 4.7.2 is installed, as is CMake 2.8.9.